 - Layer caching

 Run Once Script

-You can include a Run Once script in an app layer.
-The script runs the first time any layered image that includes the app layer starts.
-If the app layer is elastically layered, the Run Once script runs when mounting the app layer disk.
-Run Once scripts are typically used for apps, such as MS Office, that requires activating the license when Office starts for the first time.
+You can include a script in an App layer that runs once, upon system startup.
+The script runs the first time any layered image that includes the App layer starts.
+If the App layer is elastically layered, the Run Once script runs when mounting the App layer disk.
+Run Once scripts are typically used for apps, such as MS Office, that require license activation the first time it starts.

 Layer Caching for faster App layer creation

-- If installing the application on the current layer requires software on another application.
-For example, if you install an application that requires Java, and Java is located in a separate layer.
+- When installing the application on the current layer requires the presence of another application.
+For example, when you install an application that requires Java, and Java is located in a separate layer.

-- If the installation of the software adds the settings of an existing application.
+- When the installation of the software adds settings toan existing application.
 For example, when you install an Office add-in, you must install Microsoft Office first.

 Some of these issues can also be handled by putting the two applications in the same layer rather than using prerequisite layers.

-- Prerequisite layers are not included in the app layer that you create.
+- Prerequisite layers are not included in the App layer that they are used to create.

-- The app layer you create and each of its Prerequisite Layers must be associated with the selected OS Layer.
+- The App layer you create and each of its Prerequisite layers must use the same OS Layer.